Ahmad-AlaaEdin/BookNest/README.md

 - 📖 **Book Management**: Add, update, and delete books with cover image, author, and details.
 - 📝 **Notes & Quotes**: Add, update, and delete notes or favorite quotes for each book.
 - 🔍 **Search & Filters**: Easily find books in your library.
-- 📊 **Stats Dashboard**: Displays reading progress and user insights.
-- 💾 **JSON Integration**: Uses a JSON file for saving extra data (e.g., motivational quotes, app settings, or recommendations).

-**✨ New Feature:**
-Unlike simple book trackers, BookNest lets users **attach personal notes/quotes to each book** and also integrates a **JSON-powered feature** (such as random daily quotes) for extra interactivity.

 ---